zachflower/flower.codes/http/links.md

 - [The Forest](https://theforest.link/) like StumbleUpon, but better
 - [Marginalia Search](https://search.marginalia.nu/) a search engine for the unique web
 - [The Old Net](https://theoldnet.com/) come live in the past
+- [Website Carbon Calculator](https://www.websitecarbon.com/website/flower-codes/) how green is your website?

 ## Miscellaneous